Bitcoin Trading Guide for Beginners

-For example, perhaps you put a limit order in to buy one Bitcoin at $10,000 (at most), but the lowest seller is only willing to sell at $11,000.
-Then you’ve just created a new market for sellers who want to sell at $10,000.
+For example, consider you place a limit order to buy one Bitcoin at $10,000 (at most), but the lowest seller is only willing to sell at $11,000.
+In this case, you’ve just created more liquidity for sellers who want to sell at $10,000.

-5. Reading Price Charts
+6. Reading Price Charts

-Each “candle” represents the opening, lowest, highest, and closing prices of the given time period.
-Due to that, Japanese Candlesticks are sometimes referred to as OHLC graph (Open, High, Low, Close).
+Each “candle” represents the opening, lowest, highest, and closing prices of an asset during a given time period.
+Due to that, Japanese Candlesticks are sometimes referred to as OHLC charts (Open, High, Low, Close).

-If a candle is green, it means that the opening price was lower than the closing price, so the price went up overall during this timeframe.
-On the other hand, if the candle is red, it means that the opening price was higher than the closing price, so the price went down.
+If a candle is green, it means that the closing price was higher than the opening price, so the price went up overall during this timeframe.
+On the other hand, if the candle is red, it means that the closing price was lower than the opening price, so the price went down.

 When we’re in a bull market, most of the candlesticks will usually be green.
 If it’s a bear market, most of the candlesticks will be red.

-Bull or Bear Markets Graphs
+Bull and Bear Markets

 A bull thrusts its horns up into the air, while a bear swipes its paws downward.
-So these animals are metaphors for the movement of a market: If the trend is up, it’s a bull market.
+So these animals are metaphors for the movement of a market: if the trend is up, it’s a bull market.
 But if the trend is down, it’s a bear market.

 Resistance and Support Levels

 Support levels, in a sense, are the mirror image of resistance levels.
-They look like a “floor” Bitcoin’s price doesn’t seem to go below when the price drops.
-A support level will be accompanied by a lot of buy orders set at the level’s price.
-The high demand of a buyer at the support level cushions the downtrend.
+They look like a “floor” that Bitcoin’s price can’t seem to go below when the price drops.
+A support level will be accompanied by a lot of buy orders set at that price level.
+The high demand of buyers at that support level cushions the downtrend.

-Interestingly, both resistance and support levels are usually set around round numbers e.g. 10,000, 15,000 etc. The reason for that is that many inexperienced traders tend to execute buy or sell orders at round price points, thus making them act as strong price barriers.
+Interestingly, both resistance and support levels are usually set around round numbers e.g. 10,000, 15,000 etc. The reason for this is that many traders tend to execute buy or sell orders at round-numbered price points, thus making them act as strong price barriers.

-Great, you made it this far, and by now you should have enough know-how to go out and get some field experience.
+Great, you made it this far!
+By now, you should have enough know-how to go out and get some field experience.
 However, it’s important to remember that trading is a risky business and that mistakes cost real money.

-Mistake #1 – Risking more than you can afford to lose
+Mistake #1 – Risking More than You Can Afford to Lose

 The biggest mistake you can make is to risk more money than you can afford to lose.
 Take a look at the amount you feel comfortable with.
 Here’s the worst-case scenario: You’ll end up losing it all.
 If you find yourself trading above that amount, stop.
 You’re doing it wrong.

-Mistake #2 – Not having a plan
+Mistake #2 – Not Having a Plan

-Mistake #3 – Leaving money on an exchange
+Mistake #3 – Leaving Money on an Exchange

 This is the most basic ground-rule for any crypto trader: NEVER leave your money on an exchange that you’re not currently trading with.
 If your money is sitting on the exchange, it means that you don’t have any control over it.
 If the exchange gets hacked, goes offline, or goes out of business, you may end up losing that money.